Your business has legal responsibilities for employees' working hours and holiday entitlement.

 Almost all workers are legally entitled to 5.6 weeks' paid holiday a year.

-Visit GOV.UK to find out information on:
+Visit GOV.UK to find out about holiday entitlement, including:

 - what time off employees are entitled to based on their contracted hours